wikukarno/buanacoding/content/blog/go/connecting-postgresql-in-go-using-sqlx.md

 tags:
     - Go
 description: "Learn how to connect to PostgreSQL in Go using the sqlx library.
 This guide covers installation, basic queries, and best practices for working with PostgreSQL in Go applications."
-keywords: "Go, PostgreSQL, sqlx, database connection, Go database library"
+keywords: ["Go", "PostgreSQL", "sqlx", "database connection", "Go database library"]
 ---

 In modern web applications, storing and retrieving data from a database is a fundamental requirement.
 Go provides a low-level database/sql package, but using it directly can be verbose and repetitive.
 Thankfully, sqlx extends database/sql by adding useful features like struct scanning and named queries, making database operations in Go much easier.